electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron-gt/technology/drivingassistance/adaptivecruiseassist/_index.md

 ---
-title: Adaptive cruise assist
+title: Audi e-tron GT adaptive cruise assist
 linktitle: Adaptive cruise assist
-description: The adaptive cruise assist is a combination of adaptive cruise control and active lane assist.
+description: Audi e-tron GT can be delivered with adaptive cruise assist.
+The adaptive cruise assist is a combination of adaptive cruise control and active lane assist.
 weight: 1
 ---